hassio-addons/addon-vscode/README.md

    This issue is caused by your system not having enough file handles, which causes VSCode to be unable to watch all your files.
-For HassOS, currently the only option is to click on the little gog when the notification appears and tell it to not show again.
+For HassOS, currently the only option is to click on the little cog when the notification appears and tell it to not show again.
 In case you have a generic Linux setup (e.g., Ubuntu), follow this guide by Microsoft: